HectorVilas/solitaire/README.md

 > moved and adapted code from unnecesary function to another

 > created another function to check all the neccesary conditions to allow movement

+> color validation depending pile destination

+> temporal facing down cards not showing it's content

+> isFlipped condition to allow movement

+The game received a few more conditions before allowing card movement.
+At this point I noticed how bad I started coding everything.
+Somethimes I'm adding stuff that should be applied before, and make it's implementation a little harder, or requires code rewriting.
+Another lesson learned: write down the problem solving before doing anything.

+> image URL in cards

+> exported card sheet as individual images

+I downloaded a svg file with a full card deck.

+Deck images by OpenClipart-Vectors from Pixabay ([url](https://pixabay.com/vectors/card-deck-deck-cards-playing-cards-161536/))

+I'll give the proper credits to the author in the page itself when it's ready, also the same credits are inside the "resources" folder in CREDITS.txt with the svg file.

+I may create my own cards in the future, depending on what I'm going to do with each card.
+If I want to animate them with rotations and other effects, making cards with divs doesn't feel like the proper way to do it.
+I think there's a function to convert divs and it's content to images, maybe it could be a better solution.